Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Skeleton and Metal Sparks blood retexture](http://www.nexusmods.com/morrowind/mods/43359/?)
 * [Improved Cavern Clutter](https://www.dropbox.com/sh/l1660o8fg664bii/AABLfGQtcBsb0jfTsftnBZ-ca/Improved%20Cavern%20Clutter?dl=0) - Download as zip.
 You'll want to disable the three wood_weathered and rope_heavy textures after installing.
 * [Insanity's Potion Replacer](http://tesalliance.org/forums/index.php?/files/file/1402-insanitys-potion-replacer/) - You'll need an account to download these.
 * [Insanity's Soul Gem Replacer](http://tesalliance.org/forums/index.php?/files/file/1397-insanitys-soul-gem-replacer/) - Again, you'll need an account.
 If you like the look of these soul gems better than Papill6n's, go ahead and get them, overwriting your existing meshes.
 If you like the ones you already have, you might want to download it anyway, as Papill6n's didn't include a retexture of grand soul gems.
-If you just want the grand soul gems from this mod, get only the following files: meshes\m\misc_soulgem_grand and textures\tx_soulgem_grand.
+If you just want the grand soul gems from this mod, get only the following files: `meshes\m\misc_soulgem_grand` and `textures\tx_soulgem_grand`.
 * [Insanity's lowres](https://mega.nz/#!T4pB3TCY!wQ3okENYSVv8T2PpHW5jxPiPkbOGrlXBP7ODVglGsDA) - Insanity's replacers are really high resolution for such small objects, especially in an old game like Morrowind.
 If you'd like, you can get these resized textures instead.
 You'll still need the original mods for the meshes!
 Also, if you're only using the grand soul gem, make sure to disable the other textures in the soulgems folder, as you don't need them.
-* [Long Live The Glassware](http://www.nexusmods.com/morrowind/mods/44016/?) - disable tx_metal_strip_02.
+* [Long Live The Glassware](http://www.nexusmods.com/morrowind/mods/44016/?) - disable `tx_metal_strip_02`.
 * [Long Live The Limeware](http://www.nexusmods.com/morrowind/mods/44045/?)
 * [R-Zero's Random Retextures](http://www.nexusmods.com/morrowind/mods/44025/?) - The original guide (2017) existed when only the Coin and Quill (the oldest mods) were available.
 Now that more exist, I recommend installing all of them.
 The servent's skull replaces one from Better Skulls (but is based upon BS), so compare them before deciding.
 The Chimney smoke and Towershield overwrite patch-for-purists, so consider that as well.